gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 ### This score measures how well the neural network can detect the target from far away
 ```
-number of validation samples intersection over the union evaulated on 322
-average intersection over union for background is 0.9960849086994017
-average intersection over union for other people is 0.4355130043960404
-average intersection over union for the hero is 0.25951798030115997
-number true positives: 150, number false positives: 6, number false negatives: 151

 ```

 # Evaluation